PaulleDemon/Django-SAAS-Boilerplate/readme.md

 ### Create a firebase credential file

+> [!NOTE]
->**Note:** We'll be using firebase for persistent storage, to upload user files.
+We'll be using firebase for persistent storage, to upload user files.
 Firebase is pre-configured as there are other firebase services developers may want to use. <br><br> You can also use any of the storage supported by [django-storages](https://github.com/jschneier/django-storages), if you don't want to use firebase.

 To use Firebase